-Fig. 75: Minimum time between two release processes for the brake
+Fig. 76: Minimum time between two release processes for the brake

-16.6.7 Calibrating the brake
+17.5.8 Calibrating the brake

-With the action F96, you can calibrate the release and engaging times of the brake, including the switching times of a contactor.
+The release and engaging times of the brake can be calibrated using the action F96.
 This action is not required for motors with an electronic nameplate because these values are taken over from the electronic nameplate during initial coupling of the motor for the drive controller.